It’s officially cold here in North Carolina and this time of year is soup weather…

 There are probably thousands of Taco Soup Recipes out there, but I’m still going to share mine.
-Why?
-Because it amazes me how many people have not tried it.
-This Ground Turkey Taco Soup Recipe is a simple soup and a family staple in our house.
+This Ground Turkey Taco Soup Recipe is a simple soup to make and feeds a crowd.
+This lightened up version is a family staple in our house.
 For more recipes like this see my soup recipe page.

 My husband and kids love this recipe so much we make twice a month or more.
 And what’s great about it is its simplicity.
 Grab some ground turkey instead of hamburger and throw in a bunch of cans of veggies and that’s it!
 Super fast meal for busy weekday nights.